-All bills shall be typed and introduced in duplicate as follows: one set each to the speaker and clerk.
-All provisions following enacting or resolving clause shall be double-spaced, with each line numbered.
+All bills shall be typed and introduced in duplicate, one (1) copy to the Speaker, and one (1) copy to the Clerk.
+All provisions following the enacting or resolving clause shall be double-spaced, each line being numbered.

 Section 20. - Consideration of Bills